FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Related Work

-\boldparagraph{Controllable Scene Representation.} Decoupling color, occupancy, geometry from time provides increased flexibility over 4D reconstruction, with significant implications for digital humans~\citep{Rivero2024Rig3DGSCC,liu2023humangaussian} and simulators~\citep{Qu2024LiveSceneLE,Wang2024NeRFIR}.
-CoNeRF~\citep{conerf_kania_2022} pioneered this effort by extending HyperNeRF~\citep{park2021hypernerf} and regressing the attribute and the mask to enable few-shot attribute control.
-CoNFies~\citep{confies_yu_2023} propose a controllable representation for face self-portraits by utilizing AU intensities and facial landmarks.
-EditableNeRF~\citep{zheng2023editablenerf} introduces detection key points and joint weights optimization.
-In contrast, CoGS~\citep{yu2023cogs} leveraged 3D Gaussians~\citep{kerbl3Dgaussians} to achieve real-time control of dynamic scenes without requiring explicit control signals.
-More recently, LiveScene~\citep{Qu2024LiveSceneLE} advance the progress to scene-level and introduces an efficient factorization to decompose the interactive space.
-Despite their breakthroughs, these methods either require dense manual interaction variable annotations or mask supervision, limiting their real-world applicability.
+Decoupling appearance, geometry, and time has unlocked controllable avatars~\cite{Rivero2024Rig3DGSCC,liu2023humangaussian} and interactive simulators~\cite{Qu2024LiveSceneLE,Wang2024NeRFIR}.
+CoNeRF~\citep{kania2022conerf} pioneered this effort by extending HyperNeRF~\citep{park2021hypernerf} and regressing the attribute and the mask to enable few-shot attribute control.
+CoGS~\citep{yu2023cogs} leveraged 3D Gaussians to achieve real-time control of dynamic scenes without requiring explicit control signals.
+LiveScene~\citep{Qu2024LiveSceneLE} scales to scene level via factorized interactive space.
+But all these methods remain limited by dense manual annotations.
+More recently, MotionGS~\citep{zhu2025motiongs} explores explicit motion priors to guide the deformation of 3D Gaussian.